tskeeley/wireguard-manager/.github/README.md

 - Expiration of peer configurations on autopilot
 - (IPv4|IPv6) Supported, Leak Protection
 - Variety of Public DNS to be pushed to the peers
-- Choice to use a self-hosted DNS with coredns **Prevent DNS Leaks, DNSSEC Supported**
+- Choice to use a self-hosted resolver with Unbound **Prevent DNS Leaks, DNSSEC Supported**
 - Iptables rules and forwarding managed in a seamless way
 - Remove & Uninstall WireGuard Interface
 - Preshared-key for an extra layer of security. **Required**